ListView QML Type

 These default values are set if the Z value of the item is 0, so setting the Z value of these items to 0 has no effect.
 Note that the Z value is of type real, so it is possible to set fractional values like 0.1.

-Reusing items
+Reusing Items

 Since 5.15, ListView can be configured to recycle items instead of instantiating from the delegate whenever new rows are flicked into view.
 This approach improves performance, depending on the complexity of the delegate.
 Reusing items is off by default (for backwards compatibility reasons), but can be switched on by setting the reuseItems property to true.